 - Download: Click here to download this ISO file Size: 3.25 GB

-First Backup All important Data and files to external Device Drive.
+First Backup All important Data and files to an external Device Drive.
 Download the Official Windows ISO file 32 bit or 64 bit as per your system processor support.
-Also, disable Any Security software such as Antivirus / Anti-malware application if installed.
+Also, disable Any Security software such as Antivirus / Anti-malware applications if installed.

-- Open the ISO file by double clicking on it.
-(You will have to use a software like WinRAR to open/extract the ISO file on Windows 7.)
+- Open the ISO file by double-clicking on it.
+(You will have to use software like WinRAR to open/extract the ISO file on Windows 7.)